CalderaWP/caldera-forms-query/README.md

     - `composer wp-tests`
 * Fix All Code Formatting
     - `composer formatting`

+## WordPress and Caldera Forms Dependency
+For now, this library is dependent on Caldera Forms and WordPress (for `\WPDB`.)
+This will change, possibly with breaking changes, when [caldera-interop](https://github.com/CalderaWP/caldera-interop) is integrated with this tool.

 ## Stuff.
 Copyright 2018 CalderaWP LLC.
 License: GPL v2 or later.